Penalties for Drug Trafficking in Florida

 People accused of drug trafficking in Florida face severe criminal penalties if convicted at the state level.

-In order to prove an allegation of drug trafficking under § 893.135 of the Florida Statutes, all that a prosecutor must show beyond all reasonable doubt is that:
+In order to prove an allegation of drug trafficking under § 893.135 of the Florida Statutes, all that a prosecutor must show beyond a reasonable doubt is that:

 Only a prosecutor can recommend to the court a departure from the mandatory minimum sentence.